4wayhandshake/4wayhandshake.github.io/content/walkthrough/sau.md

 > request-baskets up to v1.2.1 was discovered to contain a Server-Side  Request Forgery (SSRF) via the component /api/baskets/{name}.
 This vulnerability allows attackers to access network resources and sensitive information via a crafted API request.

-:thumbsup: Excellent - I wasn't too far off the mark.
+👍 Excellent - I wasn't too far off the mark.